ProvableHQ/leo/documentation/guides/devnet.md

 Windows users will need to perform some additional steps in order for snarkOS to install properly:

 1. Upon initially installing Rust, you should have been automatically prompted to install Visual Studio with the MSVC 2022 C++ build tools.
-2. Open the Visual Studio Installer and install the C++ Clang Compiler for Windows and either the Windows 10 SDK or Windows 11 SDK (depending on your OS).
-Make a note of the installation path of the installed tool.
-It should be of the form `{PATH}\Microsoft Visual Studio\2022\BuildTools`.
+2. Open the Visual Studio Installer.
+Install the C++ Clang Compiler for Windows.
+Install the Windows 10 SDK or Windows 11 SDK for your operating system.
+Record the tool installation path.
+It must have the form `{PATH}\Microsoft Visual Studio\2022\BuildTools`.
 3. Within the aforementioned build tools directory, you should find the location of a file called `libclang.dll`.
 For `x86`-based systems, this should be in the `VC\Tools\Llvm\bin` subdirectory.
 For `x64`-based systems, this should be in the `VC\Tools\Llvm\x64\bin` subdirectory.
 4. Once you have the full path of `libclang.dll`, create the `LIBCLANG_PATH` environment variable for your system and set it to this path.
 5. snarkOS should now compile and run properly.